JoeDavisson/rendera/README.md

 ## Get the Source
 ```$ git clone https://github.com/JoeDavisson/rendera.git```

-*Note: CMake support needs a bit of work, for now please use the GNU_Makefile which creates a self-contained executable.*
+*Note: CMake support needs a bit of work, for now please use the Makefile which creates a self-contained executable.*

 ### Dependencies
  * fltk-1.4.3 source